Dhanush111/TAIsync/Even-Subarrays/README.md

-Print all the possible subarrays whose sum is even, separated by a space.
+Print all the possible subarrays of size even, separated by a space.
 If no such subarrays exist, print "None".